 Ok, here it goes.
 This is what I realized this morning: no man has ever pursued me.
-Which means that no man has ever truly known me or loved me, even the man I call my husband.
+Does that mean that no man has ever truly known me or loved me, even the man I call my husband?

 After 20 years of marriage my husband left me for a much younger woman.
 For many weeks I prayed fervently for just one thing — the courage to take my life.

 My husband gave me an ultimatum.
 I had to choose between him or God.
 I chose God.
 I thought it was the end, but God sure didn't.